Sturisomatichthys aureum

-Sturisomatichthys aureum, also known by several common names, including whiptail (English), Gylden Størmalle (Danish), Helikoptermal (Swedish), and Stoerwels (German), is a species of armored catfish endemic to Colombia.
+Sturisomatichthys aureus, also known by several common names, including whiptail (English), Gylden Størmalle (Danish), Helikoptermal (Swedish), and Stoerwels (German), is a species of armored catfish endemic to Colombia.
 It grows to a length of 20 cm in standard length.
 The species can be found in the aquarium trade.
 Its specific name, aureus, refers to its coloration, which can appear golden.

 Distribution

-Sturisomatichthys aureum occurs in the Magdalena, San Jorge and Cesar River basins, along with their tributaries.
+Sturisomatichthys aureus occurs in the Magdalena, San Jorge and Cesar River basins, along with their tributaries.
 It is believed to be replaced downstream by another Sturisoma species.